Fifty-Nine/ftdi-friend-openocd/README.md

 Finally, if you've got some fine-gauge wire and excellent soldering skills, you might try soldering directly to the 0.5mm pitch pins of the FT232RL.
 Good luck!

+### Background ###

+While working on a reverse engineering project, I found myself in need of a JTAG programmer.
+After doing some research, I discovered that OpenOCD has support for various FTDI-based USB-to-serial converters.
+Unfortunately, the one I had--the Adafruit FTDI Friend--uses an FT232RL chip, which isn't supported by the available OpenOCD drivers.

+I found an example of using the FT232RL as a JTAG programmer [here](http://vak.ru/doku.php/proj/bitbang/bitbang-jtag).
+Unfortunately, I wasn't able to get that patch working with a recent OpenOCD version.
+It's possible that my wiring was wrong, or that I had incorrectly resolved the patch conflicts, but the relatively small size of the patch encouraged me to develop my own solution.
+Much credit is owed to the author of that work since without it I likely wouldn't have even tried.

 ### Acknowledgements ###

 This work would not have been possible without the contributions of several people and organizations.
 Thanks to Serge Vakulenko for authoring the original FT232RL OpenOCD driver that inspired this one--without that driver as a proof of concept, I'd have never written this one.
 Likewise, thanks to Adafruit for providing excellent documentation of the FTDI friend, especially the schematics.
+Finally, shout out to @benjholla for just bein' a good dude.